Applications for the Mentoring Program have closed!

 If you are a woman, girl, feminine identifying or non-binary person with disability looking to build your leadership skills and connections, or help someone else build theirs, then sign up to be one of our mentors or mentees!

 We are partnering with Brancher – an evidence-based mentoring platform that connects compatible mentees with mentors and provides them with support throughout their mentoring journey.

 What is the time commitment?

 We estimate a time commitment of 2 hours per month.
-This includes an hour meeting with your mentoring partner (this can be done virtually) and an additional hour of ‘self-work’ including preparing for the meeting and conducting follow up actions.
+This includes an hour meeting with your mentoring partner (this can be done online and/or in person if you live close to each other) and an additional hour of ‘self-work’ including preparing for the meeting and conducting follow up actions.

 Is there a cost?